celest-dev/celest/packages/platform/storage/README.md

 print(await secureIsolatedStorage.read); // value
 ```

-The platform implementations for `IsolatedPlatformStorage` are the same as the local/secure storage implementations, but the operations
+The platform implementations for `IsolatedNativeStorage` are the same as the local/secure storage implementations, but the operations
 are performed using an [Isolate](https://api.dart.dev/stable/dart-isolate/Isolate-class.html).

 ### Web

 When running in a browser environment, there is [no way](https://auth0.com/blog/secure-browser-storage-the-facts/) to securely persist
 sensitive data.
-As a result, the `PlatformSecureStorage` implementation for web is an in-memory store that does not persist data across
+As a result, the `NativeSecureStorage` implementation for web is an in-memory store that does not persist data across
 page reloads.
-The `PlatformLocalStorage` implementation for web, however, uses the browser's `localStorage` API for persistence.
+The `NativeLocalStorage` implementation for web, however, uses the browser's `localStorage` API for persistence.

-The `IsolatedPlatformStorage` implementation for web uses the `PlatformLocalStorage` implementation, but does not perform calls in a Web Worker.
+The `IsolatedNativeStorage` implementation for web uses the `NativeLocalStorage` implementation, but does not perform calls in a Web Worker.